saikatdas3478/modular_vision_model/README.md

-# Training a model with a one line of code
+# Training a model with one line of code

 I have created a modular vision model, which can get commands and train as well as test the model with one line of command line code.
 Just like:
 | !python --batch_size 32 --model_name 'pre_model' |